MicrosoftDocs/customer-voice/cv-docs/create-multilingual-survey.md

 9. Repeat steps 5 through 8 to add more custom languages.

-The added languages are displayed in the panel along with their language codes<!--note from editor: I think these are properly "language codes."-->.
+The added languages are displayed in the panel along with their language codes.
 You can use these codes in the **locale** variable when you send personalized survey invitations.

 ![Languages added for the survey.](media/lang-added.png "Languages added for the survey.")

 > [!NOTE]
->
 > - The language code you enter is validated against the existing list.
 You can't have two languages defined with the same language code for the survey.
 > - You can add up to 86 languages per survey.